estherkyx/tp/docs/UserGuide.md

 * `ADDRESS` can take any values, and it should not be blank
 * `TAG` is optional and can be specified multiple times.
 Tag names should not consist of only whitespace(s).

+Collecting all personal details (i.e. phone number, email and address) are necessary for tuition centres to be able to contact their customers.
+JC students should have the relevant contact details for their school life, so there is no need to account for persons who might not have them.

 Examples:
 * `add c/student n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add c/TUTOR n/Betsy Crowe t/GP Paper 1 e/betsycrowe@example.com a/Betsy Street, blk 7, #02-02 p/31234567 t/New hire`